Updated August 2020

 The first grid I created was not for school, but for my family reunion!
 Our family is spread out around the country and the last full reunion was twenty years ago.
-I created a grid and asked everyone to record a video prior to the reunion, telling the group where they were, what they have been up to, and things like that.
+I created a grid and asked everyone to record a video prior to the reunion, telling the group where they were living, what they have been up to, and things like that.
 It was amazing!
-My 88-year old grandfather recorded a video, along with my 3-year old nephew, a service dog (obviously both with help!) and everyone in between.
+My 88-year-old grandfather recorded a video, along with my 3-year-old nephew, a service dog (obviously both with help!) and everyone in between.
 It was so much fun watching the videos and even better, at the reunion seeing people spark conversations based on what they had watched.
-Apparently, my grandfather is still, months later, going back to watch videos 🙂
+Apparently, my grandfather still, years later, goes back to watch videos 🙂

-I have set-up a “Recording Studio” in my classroom, to give students a somewhat private and quieter space to record videos.
-Using a corner in my closet this is what I came up with.
-While it’s not perfect, it is nice for my shy students to have a private place to record their goal videos, and it also helps eliminate some of the background noise when 7 students are practicing different things and one wants to record a video.
-You can check out the blog post that inspired me here: “How to Build a Recording Studio.”
+If you will have students record videos in class, consider adding a “Recording Studio” to your room.
+I used the corner of a closet for this purpose, and while it’s not perfect, it is nice for my shy students to have a private place to record their goal videos.
+It also helps eliminate some background noise, especially if seven students are practicing different things and one wants to record a video.
+You can check out the blog post that inspired my recording studio here: “How to Build a Recording Studio.”

 Not sure where to begin?
 Download “5 Flipgrid Topics to Start the Year” – five easy topics to get you, and your students, started with Flipgrid!